 4. Tools Can Do a Lot of the Work, If You Let Them

-Tools like DiscoverOrg and LinkedIn Sales Navigator make it a lot easier to do the heavy lifting that account planning requires.
+Tools like LinkedIn Sales Navigator and ZoomInfo make it a lot easier to do the heavy lifting that account planning requires.
 Where we once needed to hire new people to dig for names, contact information, scoops, and more, we now have extremely sophisticated tools to do this work for us.
 But the efficacy of these tools is dependent on how well you integrate their data into your sales processes.